-Barrier pipe is a reinforced pipe used to protect water supplies against certain types of contaminants from the soil that can degrade standard MDPE pipe and place your water supply in danger.
-There are different types of barrier pipes available, including ductile iron, plastic-coated copper and multi-layer plastic pipes with a metal layer.
-The most common barrier pipe used for water distribution pipes includes a polyethylene core surrounded by a protective metal barrier and covered with another layer of polyethylene to act as a protective barrier.
-This sort of barrier pipe is dependent upon the black/brown stripes along the length of the outer coating of plastic.
+The range features a reinforced pipe used to protect water supplies against certain types of contaminants from the ground that can degrade standard MDPE pipe and place your water supply in danger.
+There are different types of these product ranges available, including ductile iron, plastic-coated copper and multi-layer plastic with a metal layer.
+The most common range is used for water distribution and includes a polyethylene core surrounded by a protective metal barrier and covered with another layer of polyethylene to act as a protective barrier.
+This product range is identifiable using the black/brown stripes along the length of the outer coating of plastic.
 The picture adjoining reveals a cross-section.
-The methods of construction of barrier pipe MDPE pipe.
-Make it more expensive to manufacture than standard water pipe.
+The methods of construction of are completely different to standard MDPE ranges and this makes it a much more expensive product to manufacture.

 The metal produces a barrier to permeation of hydrocarbons, such as gas, and protects the water in the core from contamination.
-Barrier pipe not only provides added security against land that's already contaminated but also protects against any potential troubles.
-Although innocuous at the time, a simple drip of oil or leak of gas from a vehicle sitting on a driveway can, over time, start to permeate through the floor and a contaminating material could come into into contact with the pipe then contaminates seep through and gets into the water supply.
+These products not only provide added security against land that's already contaminated but also protects against any potential troubles going forward.
+Although innocuous at the time, a simple drip of oil or leak of gas from a vehicle sitting on a driveway can, over time, start to permeate through the floor and a contaminating substance could come into into contact with the pipe then contaminates seep through and gets into the water supply.

 Each application will be evaluated on its merits.
-Where no ground condition assessment is provided to support the program, your water authority will make a determination about the support pipe material based on the information on your program and other sources of information available to them.
+Where no ground condition assessment is provided to support the program, your water authority will make a determination about the pipe range based on the details on your program and other sources of info available to them.
 If they determine that the risk is sufficiently high, they'll specify that a suitable barrier pipe must be used.
 You then have the option to accept the decision or to provide them with a ground condition assessment to provide them with more info.

 A further review can be made and may amend their decision.
-This will definitely incur a delay to your program so you are encouraged to provide a soil report with your application if you have any concerns about your building site.
-It is important to note that the choice of the barrier pipe material resides entirely with your water authority.
-You're strongly advised not to lay any pipe work until you've sent your completed application form to your water authority, and spoken to a member of the team to ensure that you your distribution pipe material and diameter is correct.
-If they ask for barrier pipe to be installed and you install MDPE in your property boundary instead then your water authority can refuse to connect your supply.
+This will definitely incur a delay to your program so you are encouraged to provide a ground report with your application if you have any concerns about your building site.
+It is important to note that the choice of the product resides entirely with your water authority.
+You're strongly advised not to lay any pipework until you've sent your completed application form to your water authority, and spoken to a member of the team to ensure that you your distribution pipe and diameter is correct.
+If they ask for a protective pipe range to be installed and you install MDPE in your property boundary instead then your water authority can refuse to connect your supply.

-The previous use of the building site will determine whether the land is at risk of contamination and a barrier pipe has to be used.
-We ask you to provide information about the present and past use of your website to help us understand the risk.
-The more detail you can provide, the clearer the assessment we can create, and we would welcome additional sketches or photographs of the site to support your application.
+The previous use of the building site will determine whether the land is at risk of contamination and a barrier pipe range has to be used.
+We ask you to provide details about the present and past use of your building site to help understand the risk.
+The more detail you can provide, the clearer the assessment will be, and they would welcome additional sketches or photographs of the building site to support your application.
 If the land has been used for some of the following activities, there is a high possibility that contaminants are present in the ground which could harm or permeate plastic water pipes:

 - Railway yards